twm105/olympic-medals-predict/readme.md

 ### Preparing the data: selecting features and dropping NAs
 As proposed above, the following features were used for modelling:
 - **Population from 20 years before.** The hypothesis being this is approx median age that olympians qualify for the Games.
-- **GDP per capita from 4 years before.** While it likely takes longer than 4 years to make an olympian, funding cycles for sports and athletes are every olympics.
+- **GDP per capita from 4 years before.** While it likely takes longer than 4 years to make an olympian, funding cycles for sports and athletes are every Olympics.
 - **Host nation.** There is an objective home advantage for hosting (easier qualification, choosing favourite sports, practicing at actual venues etc).
 - **Medals per team.** While this doesn't fluctuate massively, it normalises the scarecity of medals for the model so is kept.